robotjackie/portfolio/_projects/06_MEBII.md

 ## Challenges

-- The biggest challenge is that the Microchip Harmony code base and community.
+- The biggest challenge is that the **Microchip Harmony code base and community**.
 The code base is not well maintained, the sample code is poorly documented and very long; the reference was 8,000 pages for just 1 document.
 Their online forums are not very active or helpful for us.
 Technical support is lacking, and it took them weeks to respond, where never answered our question or solved our issues.
-This made is extremely frustrating to use Harmony and the Microchip environment.
+This made is **extremely frustrating** to use Harmony and the Microchip environment.

 - The MEB-II came with a product error - we had to de-solder and remove a very small resistor with tweezers, and solder an extra wire connecting two pins in order to get the WiFi to work.

 <center><img src="http://i.imgur.com/sXaJaMT.jpg" width="275"></center>

 - Finally, connecting to Northwestern networks was difficult - we couldn't connect because of firewalls or networking.
-Also, we couldn't use the Guest network.
+Also, we couldn't use the Guest network because we couldn't fill in fields.
 We worked around this by using our home network, turning a phone into a hotspot, or using the "RoboLab" network in the Masters in Robotics lab.

 <br/>